DawnDeWaay/tdd-amplify-react/README.md

 - Write a test that verifies an exception is thrown when a list is not provided.

 This may seem unnecessary but it's important to test negative cases too.
-Tests not ony provide accountability and quick feedback loops for the [application under test](https://en.wikipedia.org/wiki/System_under_test) but it also provides [living documentation](https://en.wikipedia.org/wiki/Living_document) for new and existing team members.
+Tests not only provide accountability and quick feedback loops for the [application under test](https://en.wikipedia.org/wiki/System_under_test) but it also provides [living documentation](https://en.wikipedia.org/wiki/Living_document) for new and existing team members.

 ```js
 test("should throw an exception the note array is undefined", () => {